Afreda323/learn-dev/README.md

 #### First Project

 It's time to put your new skills to the test, find one of your favorite websites on the internet, and do your best to clone it with HTML and CSS.
-I would recommend starting with something simple like google.com, but if that's too easy, feel free to find something more comlex.
+I would recommend starting with something simple, but if that's too easy, feel free to find something more comlex and clone that too.

-If you find yourself stuck, feel free to google how to do things, it's good to get into this habit as early on as possible.
+If you find yourself stuck, feel free to look up how to do things, it's good to get into this habit as early on as possible.

 ##### Ideas

 - https://google.com

-### Still here?
+## Having Fun Yet?

-Now that you have at least one custm built website under your belt, you can move onto the more exciting things, like learning your first CSS framework as well as how to lay out more advanced pages.
+Now that you have at least one custom built website under your belt, you can move onto the more exciting things, like learning your first CSS framework as well as how to lay out more advanced pages.

 It is also a good time to learn git so that you can push your code to the internet and share it with the world.

 #### Intermediate HTML & CSS

 Previously, you only scratched the surface when it comes to the languages of the web.
+You will now learn about a bunch more HTML tags, as well as some advanced layout and positioning techniques with CSS including Flexbox and the brand new CSS-Grid.

 The below links will take your skills to the next level.

 ##### Courses